 Our mouths can be an area that is misunderstood when it comes to muscle function.
 Many people have an improper use of the oral and facial muscles, which can lead to dental malformations as well as relate to other health issues.
 Orofacial Myofunctional Therapy is a highly personalized therapy to help target the abnormal muscle use and/or function.
-We work to improve muscle tone, regain proper resting positions of the tongue and lips and support proper muscle function for eating and swallowing.
+We work to improve muscle tone, regain proper resting positions of the tongue and lips and support proper muscle function for eating, chewing and swallowing.
 When we can get proper muscle use of the oral and facial muscles it can have lasting positive effects!

 What can cause an Orofacial Myofunctional Disorder?

 Long term pacifier use

 Long term thumb/finger sucking habits

 Restricted airway due to enlarged tonsils, adenoids, deviated septum or chronic allergies

 Neurologic of developmental abnormalities

 Example of an open bite

 Open mouth resting posture